Intimidation in 1984

 I reacted as you might expect, with grief and disgust at the abject humiliation and emasculation of a man, faced with an enemy who has unlimited resources to hurt him.
 I also call the reader's attention to O'Bryan's goal—to make Smith see reality the way O'Bryan wants him to see it.
 Just a few more "treatments," and Smith will believe anything O"Bryan says to him.

 A government official like O'Bryan can employ many procedures to break a person's will, and they don't all involve physically torturing him.
-O'Bryan uses the old-fashioned way, by causing physical pain, but other methods break a person just as effectively, by deconstructing him.
-They undermine his selfhood and empty him of personality and will.
+O'Bryan uses the old-fashioned way, by causing physical pain, but other methods break a person just as effectively, such as deconstructing him.
+The torturers will undermine his selfhood and empty him of personality and will.
 Shrewd leaders understand that the public does not really know anything.
-It hasn't the time or inclination to inform itself—just maintains a rag-bag of disorganized clichés that owe more to resentment and envy than to knowledge or insight.
+It hasn't the time or inclination to inform itself.
+It only has time to maintain a rag-bag of disorganized clichés.

 If my reader wants to know more about that, he can read a quality work of fiction, by Harold Pinter, for example.
 Popular writers do not like to tell the truth unconditionally, as it will end their careers.
 In any case, they would never say it as bluntly as Pinter does.

 Harold Pinter: The Birthday Party

 My reader can consult YouTube for two performances of The Birthday Party.
 Pinter himself appears in one production, filmed by the BBC, that appeared on the TV.

 The late Patrick Magee and Robert Shaw starred in another filming of The Birthday Party directed by American William Friedkin.
 The story concerns a slovenly, solitary man named Stanley Webber, who lives in a seedy boarding-house in an English coastal town.